alvaro-osvaldo-tm/Normative-Documents/README.md

 ## Roadmap

--   For future releases it's expected that this repository grows in maturity and include conceptual operations and automatic tools for validations.
+This repository is a work in progress , so still requires a more formal engineering structure to be applied, for future releases it's expected that this repository grows in maturity and include conceptual operations and automatic tools for validations.

--   Automatic container deployment will be implemented using 'Buildbot'.

--   The build process was made for an old and stable python version , but newer versions available in popular Linux distributions and the newer Python version should be validated.

--   [Obsidian](Tools/Management/Knowledge%20Management/Information%20Capture/Obsidian.md) support will be constrained in favor to [WikiJS](Tools/Management/Knowledge%20Management/Information%20Capture/WikiJS.md) or other low-cost alternative to support better multi-user editing and git storage.

-### Current release

 ### 0.0.1